 Our national parks are America’s crown jewels, inspiring awe and wonder.
 Iconic locations like Yosemite and Yellowstone attract visitors from all over the world, but our public lands are so much more than just the big 61 national parks.
 They’re also scenic rivers, national marine monuments, national battlefields and wildernesses.

 At the Department of the Interior, we work every day to protect our nation’s special places so current and future generations can experience our natural and cultural treasures for years to come.
 With more than 400 national parks, 560 national wildlife refuges and nearly 250 million acres of other public lands managed by Interior, there’s at least one public land near you.

-What’s the difference between a national park, national forest and national monument?
+What’s the difference between a national park and national monument?
 What about national wildlife refuges, national historic sites or national conservation areas?
-We’re breaking down America’s public lands for you:
+We’re breaking down America’s public lands for you.

 National parks tend to be large swaths of land that protect a variety of resources, including natural and historic features.
 National parks can only be created by Congress -- our first national park was Yellowstone -- and are managed by the National Park Service.
 National parks strive to keep landscapes unimpaired for future generations while offering recreation opportunities.

 There are also national preserves -- like Jean Lafitte National Historical Park and Preserve in Louisiana or Lake Clark National Park and Preserve in Alaska.

 In total, the National Park System has 28 different types of designations, but they’re all considered national parks no matter the name.

 If national parks are America’s best idea, then national wildlife refuges are America’s best-kept secret.
 The U.S. Fish & Wildlife Service manages wildlife refuges to conserve America’s fish, wildlife and plants.